Groovy Girls: History

 Groovy Girls launched in 1998 as a wholesome, funky alternative to Barbie, Bratz and My Scene; each stuffed doll had different skin tones, hair types and facial features, reflecting the ethnic landscape of the world.
 In addition to the dolls, Manhattan Toy produced furniture, pets and even a camping kit for the dolls.
 The brand's lifestyle aspects were fashion, friendship, and self-expression.

 Groovy Girls were initially sold in specialty toy stores such as Zany Brainy and Noodle Kidoodle.
 Beginning in early 2005, the dolls were launched in Target stores.
 Following the economic crisis of 2008, they were pulled from Target's shelves and began to only be sold at specialty stores and online from then on out.

 As of 2005, more than eight million Groovy Girls dolls have been sold since its inception.

 Groovy Girls doll series had accumulated more than $141 million in sales from the time of its inception to its time of being discontinued.
 As of 2023, Groovy Girls continue to be sold secondhand, but no new models are being produced.
-Manhattan Toy was sold to Crown Crafts in March of 2023 and since then the teams, staff, and products have been joined into Crown Crafts for the sale of $17 million.
+Manhattan Toy was sold to Crown Crafts in March 2023 and since then the teams, staff, and products have been joined into Crown Crafts for the sale of $17 million.